SrivathsanNayak/ethical-hacking-notes/picoCTF/picoGym/README.md

 * While it seems random, due to the inclusion of numbers and characters, and the hint being related to bases, we can converted it to different base systems.

 * On converting the given string from base64 to ascii, we get the flag text.

+## Codebook

+* We are given two files, code.py and codebook.txt

+* We have to run code.py in the same directory as codebook.txt

+* After downloading the files, we simply have to run ```python3 code.py```, this prints the flag.

+## convertme.py

+* We are given a Python script, and we have to convert the given number from decimal to binary to get the flag.

+* On running the script using ```python3 convertme.py```, we are prompted to enter the binary equivalent of a number.

+* Once we enter the binary, we get the flag.

+## HashingJobApp

+* We are given a command ```nc saturn.picoctf.net 63116```.

+* This gives us a prompt to enter MD5 hash for a given phrase.

+* We can do so using online tools such as [CyberChef](https://gchq.github.io/CyberChef/), it has an option to calculate the MD5 hash of text.

+* After three rounds of calculating MD5 hashes for random phrases, we get the flag required.